pixelgunerd3YT/Goofy-Batch-Scripts-that-i-make-when-im-bored/README.md

-# Simple-IP-to-Webhook-Discord
-Disclaimer: This is ¡ Only For Educational Propouses Only !
+# Disclaimer: This is ¡ Only For Educational Propouses Only !